ABOUT US

 FREE first aid & cpr

-Do you have a family member who has a disability?
+Do you have a family member with disability?

 Gain essential first aid skills with this nationally recognised course.
 Learn how to assess emergencies, provide CPR, use an AED, and manage injuries like burns, wounds, and fractures.